wesley-trust/wesleytrust-com/_posts/2021-04-24-graph-api-licences-pipeline.md

   - With artifacts and variables set for subsequent stages as appropriate

 #### PowerShell example below: <!-- omit in toc -->
 This function is [Invoke-WTSubscriptionImport][function-import], which you can access from my GitHub.
-This mimics the pipeline stages, I created this to make it easier to test locally as well as run in a Windows Server docker container containing PowerShell 7.
+This mimics the pipeline stages.

+I created this to make it easier to test locally as well as run in a Windows Server docker container using PowerShell 7.

 <details>
   <summary><em><strong>Expand code block</strong> (always grab the latest version from GitHub)</em></summary>